February 22, 2020

 At the 2016 Meteoroids Conference in Noordvijk, Netherlands, June 6-10, the author and astronomer D. J. Asher (Armagh Observatory & Planetarium, Armagh, UK) presented findings of their high-speed numerical integrations testing dates recorded in the Maya hieroglyphic script for occurrences of Eta Aquariid outbursts.
-The paper detailing these finding is now in press: preprint-Planetary & Space Science
+The paper detailing these findings, “Evidence of Eta Aquariid outbursts recorded in the Classic Maya hieroglyphic script using orbital integrations,” is now in print in Planetary and Space Science 144 (2017) 112-125: preprint-Planetary & Space Science

 The highlights of this paper are: